 - You can only choose a field once.
 The wizard asks you to select fields from standard Salesforce objects, and you can choose a field on each object once and only once.
 This includes standard Salesforce fields as well as any custom fields you’ve set up on an object.

 - Only some answers make sense given the question’s context.
 While wizard questions may let you choose from a multitude of fields, only some work for your app.
 For example, sorting accounts by Photo URL simply doesn’t make sense.

 We won’t show you all these rules in action, but as you experiment further with your own app creation, keep them in mind.
 Until you get the hang of them, go slowly.
 Maybe at first, change just an answer or two.
 Then you can see exactly what each change does.

 Wow, you’ve accomplished a lot!
-You’ve seen how easy it is to create a prebuilt Tableau CRM app.
-Along the way, you’ve seen a couple of prebuilt dashboards and seen how to use the data monitor to reschedule the daily dataflow.
+You’ve seen how easy it is to create a prebuilt CRM Analytics app.
+Along the way, you’ve seen a couple of prebuilt dashboards and seen how to schedule your app to keep your date fresh.
 And you’ve learned about the configuration wizard.
 The techniques you just used with Sales Analytics apply to any prebuilt app.

-Even though there’s more to learn, for now you know enough to create any prebuilt Tableau CRM app quickly, and to experiment further on your own.
+Even though there’s more to learn, now you know enough to create any prebuilt CRM Analytics app quickly and to experiment further on your own.
 As you can see, it goes fast, and if you happen to make mistakes you can quickly recover.
 In the next unit, you’ll take care of some admin tasks and then share your app!